 •Console: The script runs only against the console and not against a set of target machines.
 For example, you might use a Console script to query or modify Active Directory.

 •Any: The script is run against selected target machines or machine groups without the services of WinRM (PowerShell remoting).
-The PowerShell client on the console communicates with the target machines by using other Windows remoting services such as remote registry service, remote Windows file sharing, WMI services, etc. The scripts will be run in parallel, not one machine at a time.
+The PowerShell client on the console will communicate with the target machines by using other Windows remoting services such as remote registry service, remote Windows file sharing, WMI services, etc. The actual service used will depend on the script.
+The scripts will be run in parallel, not one machine at a time.

 You do not need to install any additional software on the target machines when executing scripts of this type.
 The only ports required are the ports required by the Windows services being used.